HISTORY OF THE FIRST UNITED METHODIST CHURCH

 The Mary Culler White chapel is named for Mary Culler White, a Hawkinsville resident who sailed for China in September in 1901 to serve as a Missionary.
 She first returned in 1908 to hold a reunion of the members of the Mary Culler White Sunday School Class.
 After internment of the Japanese, Miss Mary was repatriated from China in December 1943 and was never allowed to go back.
 She died May 19, 1973 in Asheville, North Carolina with Bishop Frank Robertson.
 Her ashes were carried to China by Bishop Robertson at a later time.

 The walls in the Narthex are made from wood from the pews used in, what was at the time, the Friendship Methodist Church in Dodge County that was on our charge at that time and the pews from this church are being used in that church.

-The stained glass windows and the Rose window were created by the Willett Stained Glass studios of Philadelphia, PA.
+The stained glass windows and the Rose window in our sanctuary were created by the Willett Stained Glass studios of Philadelphia, PA.
 They are all hand-blown leaded, stained glass with full color scenes and borders.
 Each window was dedicated through a different memorial to the church.
 Recently devotionals have been written for each stained glass window.

 The original Methodist Parsonage sat on the East corner of Merritt and Dooly streets until the purchase of the Duke Riley Pierce (some records spell the name “Pearce”) home.
 Duke Pierce was born in Houston County in 1871 and moved to Hawkinsville in 1897 where he practiced law, served as the first City Court Judge, mayor, alderman and county school superintendent.